Malbone Castle and Estate

-Malbone is the oldest mansion in Newport, Rhode Island.
+Malbone is one of the oldest mansions in Newport, Rhode Island.
 The original mid-18th century estate was the country residence of Col. Godfrey Malbone of Virginia and Connecticut.
 The main house burned down during a dinner party in 1766 and the remaining structure sat dormant for many years until New York lawyer Jonathan Prescott Hall built a new roughly 5800 ft2 castellated residence directly on top of the old ivy-covered ruins.

 History

 Located on Malbone Road, the estate has a history dating to the mid-18th century, but the present main house was built in 1848–49.
 The estate once served as the country residence of Colonel Godfrey Malbone (1695–1768) of Virginia and Connecticut.
 Colonel Malbone made his fortune as a shipping merchant and slave trader, becoming one of the wealthiest men in Newport during the 1740s through privateering and the triangle trade.
 Malbone's 1741 mansion was designed by Richard Munday, a noted colonial architect who also designed Newport landmarks Trinity Church and the Old Colony House.
 The mansion was so grand that it was widely considered the finest house in all of the American colonies.

 Future President George Washington boarded and dined at Malbone in February 1756 when he visited Col. Malbone, who was Washington's friend dating back to Malbone's childhood in Virginia.
 In 1766, during the course of a gala dinner party, a kitchen fire reduced the house to a pile of sandstone rubble.
 By several accounts, Colonel Malbone, seeing no reason why the party should be interrupted, ordered dinner to be served outside, proclaiming, "By God, if I must lose my house, I shall not lose my dinner!"

 From 1766, the year of the fire, until the 1840s, the ruins of Malbone's estate was a popular attraction among Newporters.